tapios/risk-networks/README.md

 therefore can be as large as `population**2`.
 Another possibility is that the transmission rate is a function of individual properties (such as the amount of protective equipment an individual wears) and that the transmission rate is a function of these individual-level properties.
-Here, we assume that it is constant for each pair of individuals.
-We choose the 'effective transmission rate' to reproduce a realistic epidemic in LA county.
+Here, we assume that the transmission rate is constant for each pair of individuals.
+We (attempt to) choose the 'effective transmission rate' to reproduce a realistic epidemic in LA county.

 ```python
 constant_transmission_rate = 0.1